minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-puzzle-mat.md

 ### Game 6

-I put two separate pieces into a cardboard box and sprinkled some kibbles on the bottom of the box.
-At the second time I attached these two pieces together before I placed them in to the box with the kibbles.
+I put two separate pieces into a cardboard box and sprinkled some kibble on the bottom of the box.
+At the second time I attached these two pieces together before I placed them in to the box with the kibble.

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AAC4Wlc_vT2ZbfTsA0XgXRGZa/aktivointi/palapelimatto/DSC48294-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AADKbBsT7rK0lr40eZlNzV7wa/aktivointi/palapelimatto/DSC48294.jpg)